New Partnership ‘Travelee’

 The Fijian people have a strong sense of their own culture and customs and highly developed sense of honor.
 The locals are generally very friendly and welcoming.
 Within Fijian villages, tribal alliances are still intact and money does not play a significant role in their daily lives.
 Visitors are not always accustomed to the slow work pace (they call it “Fiji time”).
 Do not worry too much about this, just go with the flow!

 The Volunteer Center placements involve a 1 week introduction to get you familiar with the Fijian culture.
-Orientation is hosted at the office in Suva.
-It begins on the first Monday morning of your volunteer program and lasts for 5 days.
-This includes an Introduction to Fiji, Culture and Customs, Rules and Expectations, Safety, Introduction to Project and Placement.
+Orientation is hosted in Sigatoka.
+It begins on the first Monday morning of your volunteer program and includes an Introduction to Fiji, culture and customs, local excursions, cooking and art, rules and expectations, safety, introduction to the project and placement.
 Please note, this week is included in your total duration on the program.
-Art classes and other local activities are also included.

 For home stay placements, arrival and departure airport transfers are included in the cost of your volunteer program for a pick-up from Nadi to the Nadi / Lautoka areas.
 Transportation to/from your home stay to the placement each day is generally your responsibility, however your home stay family will assist you and ensure you receive local rates for any costs involved.
 We’ll place you as close as possible to the placement to limit daily travel times.
 Expect between 5-30 min each way for a small local transport fee (approx $2 p/day).

-For volunteer center placements, an arrival airport transfer from Nadi to Suva is included for pick-ups on Saturday and Sundays only.
+For volunteer center placements, an arrival airport transfer from Nadi to Sigatoka is included for pick-ups on Sundays only.
 If arriving on other days, you’ll need to make your own way to the placement.
 If arriving on the Saturday, you’ll need to book an extra nights accommodation in advance at a cost of US$50 p/night including meals.
 Travel time by bus between Nadi and Suva is approx 3-4 hours.
 Local travel to the projects and other sites will be by public transport.
-For Ovalau Island placements, return ferry transport between the mainland and Ovalau is included in the cost of your program.

 Requirements & Expectations